kilnfi/cosmos-validator-watcher/README.md

-`tokens`                  | Number of staked tokens per validator `tracked_blocks`          | Number of blocks tracked since start `validated_blocks`        | Number of validated blocks per validator (for a bonded validator) `upgrade_plan`            | Block height of the upcoming upgrade (hard fork)
+`tokens`                  | Number of staked tokens per validator `tracked_blocks`          | Number of blocks tracked since start `validated_blocks`        | Number of validated blocks per validator (for a bonded validator) `vote`                    | Set to 1 if the validator has voted on a proposal `upgrade_plan`            | Block height of the upcoming upgrade (hard fork)